 This flaw occurs in the Panerai Luminor PAM copy watch because the letters are engraved very little deep inside the material, and on the other hand, the authentic watch has the text inserted deeper inside the material, so it looks thicker than that in the fake article.

 Step 9: Inspect the luminous effect of your Panerai Luminor

 Going to the ninth and final way of our guide on how to distinguish fake Panerai Luminous watches, we will see true and fake Panerai Luminous for their brilliance.

-The luminous effect can be checked after your watch has been charged in direct light for at least 30 seconds, before continuing to look at the number in a dark environment.
+The lume effect can be checked after your watch has been charged in direct light for at least 30 seconds, before continuing to look at the number in a dark environment.